nbyaya/mod-ah-bot/README.md

 ## Installation

 ```
-1. Apply ahbot.patch to your core.
+1. Apply ahbot.patch to your core Manually.
 2. Simply place the module under the `modules` directory of your AzerothCore source.
 3. Import the SQL manually to the right Database (auth, world or characters) or with the `db_assembler.sh` (if `include.sh` provided).
 4. Re-run cmake and launch a clean build of AzerothCore.